Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Decision Points.md

   - source/solar-book
 ---
 ## Decision Points
 In the Decision Point, the player must choose an [[Intimacy]] and explain how it justifies resisting that specific influence.
-The [[intimacy]] chosen must fulfil the following requirements:
+The [[Intimacy]] chosen must fulfil the following requirements:
 - The [[Intimacy]] he chooses must be of equal or greater intensity than the [[Intimacy]] which supported the influence roll.
 - It can’t be the one that strengthened his [[Resolve]] against the roll in the first place—the influence already overcame that particular source of reluctance when it beat his [[Resolve]], after all.
 - The Storyteller must accept the player’s argument for why one of his Intimacies would make him reject the influence.